Summarized Tax Strategies

 • Roth accounts also avoid required minimum distributions during your lifetime.

-• Poor timing and unnecessarily high amounts can push you into a higher marginal tax bracket, so tax modeling is key.
+• Poor timing and unnecessarily high amounts can push you into a higher marginal tax bracket.
+It might also phase you out of other tax credits and incentives.
+As such, tax modeling is key.
 Slow, methodical and planned conversions win the race.

 Source: Year-End Tax Planning